smartcontractkit/ccip-tools-ts/README.md

 # ccip-tools-ts

-Typescript CLI and library to interact with CCIP
+## Typescript CLI and library to interact with CCIP.

+This tool can be used to query and interact with [CCIP](https://ccip.chain.link) contracts deployed in supported blockchains, through its publicly accessible data and methods.

+> [!IMPORTANT]
+> This tool is provided under an MIT license and is for convenience and illustration purposes only.

 ## Development
 In order to run commands/test from this repo, do the following: